I don’t know how to describe this book; this book completely took me by surprise.

 This is an epic book jam-packed with a lot of surprising twists.

-The heroine, Maddy has been suffering from a form of SCID for as far as she could remember.
+The heroine, Maddy has been suffering from a severe form of SCID for as far as she could remember.
 Putting in a nutshell, she’s allergic to the world; the trigger can be anything –dust, food, spice, people, literally EVERYTHING can trigger a bout of lethal allergic reactions.
-She is really, severely, ill and has never left her house.
+She is really, severely, ill and has never left her house for seventeen years.